MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 ## Choice of Model and Pricing

 Another factor to consider is the actual version of LLM you use inside ChatGPT.
-You have a choice e.g. between (not limited to) GPT 3.5, GPT 4o, GPT 4omini etc. Typcially, the bigger models are more expensive yet also considerably more capable.
+You have a choice e.g. between (not limited to) GPT 3.5, GPT 4o, GPT 4omini etc. Typically, the bigger models are more expensive yet also considerably more capable.

 Different LLM providers have different prices for their models.
 Anthropic for example offers free tier access to their best Claude 3.7 LLM, but charges for more interactions: